What You Should Never Say When Shopping At A Furniture Store

 Do you think this will fit in my living room?

 It can be heartbreaking to find a piece of furniture that you like, only to realize its dimensions don't fit the space you have set aside for it.
-It can feel even worse if you don't realize the item won't fit until after you purchase it.
+It can feel even worse if you don't realize the item won't fit until after you purchased it.
 If you're lucky, you might be able to return the product to the store for a refund.
-Otherwise, you may have to recoup what losses you can on the resale market or, even worse, rent a storage unit to hold the furniture until you figure out what else to do with it.
+Otherwise, you may have to recoup losses on the resale market or, even worse, rent a storage unit to hold the furniture until you figure out what else to do with it.

 Should I just buy a furniture set?

 The upside to buying a furniture set is that you can get practically everything you need to furnish your living room, bedroom, or patio at the same time for a flat rate.
 Depending on the store, you may even get a discount when purchasing the items together instead of trying to buy them individually — but that's not always the case.
+Instead, buying a single item and blending it in with your existing furniture can be the smarter financial move, even if it means you have a more eclectic collection of furniture in your home.

 What should I do about financing?